AI Glossary

 Pooling

-A technique in neural networks that reduces spatial dimensions while preserving important information
+A technique in neural networks that reduces spatial dimensions while preserving important information.

 CNNneural networkscomputer vision+1